 How to make your own canned beans

 You’ll need a pressure canner with this one.
 Don’t try to water bath can low acid foods.
+Freezing may be a simpler way to preserve cooked beans, if you don’t have a pressure canner available.

 What one thing keeps you from using the food in your food storage?
 Or prevents you from keeping it rotating?